BlockchainCommons/BCSwiftSecureComponents/Docs/08-ELISION-REDACTION.md

 ## The Target Set

-Every part of an `Envelope` generates a `Digest`, and these together form a Merkle tree.
+Every part of an envelope generates a digest, and these together form a Merkle tree.
 So when eliding a document, we can decide what to remove or reveal by identifying a subset of all the digests that make up the tree.
 This set is known as the *target*.
 Normally we would create the target and then perform the elision in a single operation, but in this example we are going to build up the target in increments, showing the result of each step.

 ## Creating the Empty Target